rdkcentral/meta-middleware-generic-support/support/aampabr/README.md

 ## Output

-ABR library provides several functions for chosing profiles in different ways, so it provides flexible way for user to use in different scenarios.
+ABR library provides several functions for choosing profiles in different ways, so it provides flexible way for user to use in different scenarios.

 - `int ABRManager::getInitialProfileIndex(bool chooseMediumProfile)`